esphome/esphome-docs/components/select/template.rst

 ``select.set`` Action
 ----------------------------------

-You can also set an option to a Template Telect from elsewhere in your YAML file with the :ref:`select-set_action`.
+You can also set an option to a Template Select from elsewhere in your YAML file with the :ref:`select-set_action`.

 See Also